jasonbolton/IOTA-Jukebox/README.md

-# IOTA Jukebox - Proof of concept software for action selection through IOTA transactions, value transfer optional
+# IOTA Jukebox - Software for song selection using the IOTA Tangle.

 Instructions